platformsh/platformsh-docs/docs/src/guides/micronaut/redis.md

 ---
-title: "How to Deploy Quarkus on Platform.sh with Redis"
+title: "How to Deploy Micronaut on Platform.sh with Redis"
-sidebarTitle: "Redis"
+sidebarTitle: "Micronaut"
 weight: -110
 layout: single
 description: |
-    Configure a Quarkus application with Redis.
+    Configure a Micronaut application with Redis.
 ---

-To activate Redis and then have it accessed by the Quarkus application already in Platform.sh, it is necessary to modify two files.
+To activate Redis and then have it accessed by the Micronaut application already in Platform.sh, it is necessary to modify two files.

 {{< note >}}
-This guide only covers the *addition* of a service configuration to an existing Quarkus project already configured to deploy on Platform.sh.
-Please see the [deployment guide](/guides/quarkus/deploy/_index.md) for more detailed instructions for setting up app containers and initial projects.
+This guide only covers the *addition* of a service configuration to an existing Micronaut project already configured to deploy on Platform.sh.
+Please see the [deployment guide](/guides/micronaut/deploy/_index.md) for more detailed instructions for setting up app containers and initial projects.
 {{< /note >}}

 ## 1. Add the Redis service